warp-records/carmine/README.md

 Carmine will also adjust the chosen colors from the list to preserve the saturation and luminance differences in the web page.
+Discontinued probably like forever, and it's pretty horrible code too.

 ## Installation
 Carmine requires tinycolor.js to run.
 Make sure to have